navi-language/website/learn.md

 }
 ```

-We can use `throws` to declare an error type, or keep it empty to use default error.
+We can use `throws` to declare an error type or keep it empty to use default error.

 ```nv, ignore
 fn hello(name: string): string throws {